shubhaangi9/dgex---transcriptomics/README.md

 ## Limitations
 - Simplified implementation inspired by D-GEX
 - Limited hyperparameter optimization
+- Global MSE values remained moderately high due to the complexity and dimensionality of transcriptomic reconstruction.
 - Model trained on a subset of transcriptomic features
 - Biological interpretability of neural network predictions remains limited